Skip to main content

 5. 5.Our piece of a Malaysia engineer application, and the pieces that are not ours

 A senior process engineer at Intel India Bengaluru, MTech Microelectronics and VLSI Design from BITS Pilani Pilani campus 2018, BTech Electronics from PSG Tech Coimbatore 2016, six years on Intel's logic process development team in Bengaluru, with an Intel Malaysia offer for a senior process engineer role at the Intel Penang campus in Bayan Lepas working on the new Foveros 3D packaging pilot line in hand.
 MYR 14,000 monthly base on an Expatriate Employment Pass (EP Category I, valid two years renewable).
-The Intel HR file in Penang needed apostille on his BITS Pilani MTech, MEA apostille on his PSG Tech BTech, MEA apostille on his class-twelve Tamil Nadu State Board certificate, MEA apostille on his marriage certificate from the Bengaluru Sub-Registrar, and a fresh PCC from the Bengaluru Passport Seva Kendra Lalbagh.
-Malaysia became a Hague apostille destination for Indian documents on 16 May 2025, which removed the older Malaysian High Commission attestation step entirely.
+The Intel HR file in Penang asked for MEA-apostilled copies of his BITS Pilani MTech, PSG Tech BTech, class-twelve Tamil Nadu State Board certificate and marriage certificate from the Bengaluru Sub-Registrar, plus a fresh PCC from the Bengaluru Passport Seva Kendra Lalbagh.
+That was the employer's written requirement for this file; Malaysia is not listed as a Contracting Party to the Hague Apostille Convention, so the same instruction should not be assumed for every Malaysian recipient.
 The Tamil Nadu HRD step ran through the Directorate of Technical Education Guindy.
 The Karnataka HRD step ran through the State Higher Education Department Multistoreyed Building Bengaluru.
-MEA apostille at Patiala House Delhi.
+MEA processing was completed in Delhi.
 Around four weeks end to end.
-Intel uploaded the apostilled set to the Malaysian Immigration Department through MIDA (Malaysian Investment Development Authority); his EP was approved in three weeks.
+Intel uploaded the set to the Malaysian Immigration Department through MIDA (Malaysian Investment Development Authority); his EP was approved in three weeks.
 The typical flight onward is to Penang in May 2026 for the start.

 That sequence is the sequence behind most Indian engineer and service-professional moves to Malaysia in 2026.
 Kuala Lumpur runs a serious shared-services and global capability centre cluster: HSBC Global Service Centre, Citi, Standard Chartered, Deutsche Bank, Maybank, AmBank technology, and the Indian IT majors (TCS, Infosys, Wipro, HCLTech) have large delivery centres here.
 Penang is the electronics manufacturing heartland: Intel, AMD, Infineon Technologies, ST Microelectronics, Bosch, Western Digital and Lam Research all have plants in the Bayan Lepas and Batu Kawan industrial zones.
 The Iskandar economic corridor in Johor, right across the strait from Singapore, has built a manufacturing and tech zone that attracts Indian engineers looking for Singapore-style work without the Singapore cost of living.
 Cyberjaya is the IT and shared-services cluster outside KL.
 Malaysia has the second-largest Indian-origin community in the world after India itself (around two million people of Indian descent), so the cultural fit and the language transition are easier than in many other destinations.